HL7/davinci-pdex-formulary/input/pagecontent/change_notes.md

     <li>
       <a href="https://jira.hl7.org/browse/FHIR-34526">FHIR-34526</a> and <a href="https://jira.hl7.org/browse/FHIR-36264">FHIR-36264</a>:
       <p>
-        Created a <a href="use_cases_and_overview.html#conformance-expectations">Conformance Expectations section</a> which inherits the HRex conformance expectations which includes the definition of Must Support.
+        Created a Conformance Expectations section which inherits the HRex conformance expectations which includes the definition of Must Support.
       </p>
     </li>
     <li>